 #6 There are many personalization options available with cremation

 According to some surveys and industry statistics, of the 54% of cremations conducted, around 80% are now direct cremations.
 Direct cremation is inexpensive and offers more flexibility in making funeral arrangements.
-A low-cost direct cremation can be arranged in most cities for around $800, although many full-service funeral homes will still charge in the region of $2,700 for a direct cremation service.

 It is important to shop around and compare prices when considering cremation services.
 Visit this article for tips on saving on cremation costs.